 What has the culture of grantmaking looked like, and what opportunities lie ahead for the philanthropic sector?
 Marcus Walton, president and CEO of GEO, shares his thoughts on how grantmakers can serve as catalysts for change within communities.
 Listen in on The Measure Podcast.

-Marcus Walton is president and CEO of GEO.
+Marcus Walton is president and CEO of Grantmakers for Effective Organizations (GEO).
 He specializes in operationalizing conceptual frameworks, racial equity facilitation and training, leadership and management strategy, stakeholder engagement, and program development.
 He previously served as director of racial equity initiatives for Borealis Philanthropy and as vice president and chief operating officer for the Association of Black Foundation Executives (ABFE).
 Marcus is a Newfield Network-trained ontological coach, with additional training in the Action Learning systems coaching model.
 He promotes coaching as a tool for personal mastery, racial equity and systems change, social sector excellence, and transformation within marginalized communities.

 BACK TO EPISODESTranscript